 Croup is a common condition that mainly affects babies' and young children's airways.
-It's usually mild, but it's important to call NHS 111 if you think your child has croup.
-They may need treatment.
+It's usually mild, but it's important to call NHS 111 if you think your child has croup as they may need treatment.

 Check if your child has croup

-- a barking cough that sounds like a seal (you can search online to hear examples)
+- a barking cough – this may sound like a seal (you can search online to hear examples)

 - a hoarse voice